Clamb94/RAASConfig/README.md

 | PMDG                        | B777                       |      ✅     	|       ✅      	|      ✅     	|      	|
 | ProSim                      | B738                       |      ✅     	|       ❌      	|      ❌     	|vRAAS cannot access ProSim Display|

-Are you missing your favourite aircraft?
+Your favourite aircraft is not listed?
 Feel free to send a request on our Discord!

 ## Available Callouts